What To Do If You Are Looking For a New Job

 Update Your Resume

-The next thing you should do is ensure that your resume is up to date.
+The next thing you should do is ensure that your resume is current.
 I update my resume whenever I get a new job.
 I also added relevant skills and accomplishments to it.
 It’s a good habit to have different resumes for the different types of jobs that you are applying for.

 Customize Your Cover Letter For Each Position

-This next step is key if you are looking for a new job.
-This may take a little more time, but you want to make sure you customize your cover letter for each job you are applying for.
+This next step is critical if you are looking for a new job.
+This may take a little more time, but you should customize your cover letter for each job you are applying for.
 Different jobs call for different skills.
 Your cover letter should state that you have skills for a particular position.
 A generic cover letter will not work.
 Tailor your cover letter for each position.
 That will give you a better chance of getting a new job.

 Don’t Let Emotions Get the Best of You